Sodium stibogluconate: Dosing

-Sodium stibogluconate is available in the United Kingdom as Pentostam, where it is manufactured by GlaxoSmithKline.
-It is available in the United States on a named-patient basis from the Centers for Disease Control and Prevention (CDC).

 As dosage regimens for treating leishmaniasis have evolved, the daily dose of antimony and the duration of therapy have been progressively increased to combat unresponsiveness to therapy.
 In the 1980s, the use of 20 mg/kg/day (instead of 10 mg/kg/day) of antimony was recommended, but only to a maximum daily dose of 850 mg.
 Recent research has suggested on the basis of recent efficacy and toxicity data that this 850-mg restriction should be removed.
 The evidence to date, which is in their research, suggests that a regimen of 20 mg/kg/day of pentavalent antimony, without an upper limit on the daily dose, is more efficacious and is not substantially more toxic than regimens with lower daily doses.
 It is recommend treating all forms of leishmaniasis with a full 20 mg/kg/day of pentavalent antimony.
 Treatment of cutaneous leishmaniasis usually lasts for 20 days and visceral and mucosal leishmaniasis for 28 days.

 The dose of sodium stibogluconate is by slow intravenous infusion (at least five minutes with cardiac monitoring).
 The injection are stopped if there is coughing or central chest pain.
 The chemotherapeutic index was established by Leonard Goodwin during the Second World War when a treatment was urgently required for Allied troops during the invasion of Sicily.

 The duration of treatment is usually 10 to 21 days and depends on the species of Leishmania and the type of infection (cutaneous or visceral).